quickstonesw/Appcelerator-Urban-Image-Library/documentation/index.md

 > * 8 - The 0th row represents the visual left-hand side of the image, and the 0th column represents the visual bottom.

 7. creationDate
 > The date the photo was created.
-This is returned as string in UTC format.
+This is returned as a string in UTC format.

 8. availableFormats
-> This is a collection of different formats that are available i.e. jpeg.
+> This is a collection of different formats that are available, i.e. jpeg.

 9. waysToAccess
 > This is a collection of URLs that could be used to access the photo.